vishaltak/keystroke/README.md

 # keystroke
-Keystroke Dynamic User Authentication (Under-development)
+Keystroke Dynamic User Authentication

+This was part of my final year project prototype .
+Available on Github only for reference.

 ![Alt Text](https://media.giphy.com/media/LHZyixOnHwDDy/giphy.gif)